craftercms/docs/source/site-administrators/studio/site-config-tools.rst

 Project Config Tools
 ====================

-The Project Config tools configuration file defines what modules are available for administration use when clicking on |siteConfig| from the Sidebar.
+The Project Config tools configuration file defines what modules are available for administration use when clicking on |projectTools| from the Sidebar.
 This configuration is unique in that a configuration file exists in the following location of each project: ``SITENAME/config/studio/administration/tools.xml``

 .. image:: /_static/images/site-admin/configuration-tool-config.png
     :align: center
     :alt: Project Config Tools

-To modify the project config tools configuration, click on |siteConfig| from the bottom of the *Sidebar*, then click on **Configuration** and select **Project Config Tools** from the dropdown list.
+To modify the project config tools configuration, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Project Config Tools** from the dropdown list.

 .. image:: /_static/images/site-admin/config-open-site-config-tools.png
     :alt: Configurations - Open Project Config Tools